 If you just want to join our mailing list, drop us a line using the contact form on the website.

 We organise programmes of film showings or talks in the spring and the autumn, which are free to attend.
 Refreshments are provided and there’s usually an opportunity for discussion.
 Please see the events calendar for particular films/talks, dates and locations.

 We organise visits to sites which are being developed by people with an interest in permaculture.
 The best way to find out about these is to join our mailing list.

 We are one of many community-based Transition Initiatives around the world and belong to the Transition Network.
 The Network aims to inspire, encourage and support local communities in exploring the transition from oil dependency to localised economies.

 Waiting for governments to take action on climate change is pointless.
 There is plenty we can do ourselves, right away.

 By thinking and acting together, the transition to a way of living that allows us to consume substantially less carbon energy and lead happier, more fulfilling and abundant lives will be that much more achievable.

 This website was set up in October 2010 after we became an official Transition Initiative.
 Prior to that we had a blogspot which can still be accessed at http://www.transitionhull.blogspot.com/

-We have been fortunate in receiving funding from a number of mainly local sources since we first started, including
+We have been fortunate in receiving funding from a number of local or national sources since we first started, including

 - Hull City Council Community Initiatives Budget (St Andrew’s Ward)